umadb-io/website/docs/architecture.md

 different access patterns.

-Two header nodes act as the entry point for all data structures and track the current transaction sequence number (TSN), head position, and next never-unallocated page ID.
+Two header nodes act as the entry point for all data structures and track the current transaction sequence number (TSN), head position, and next never-allocated page ID.

 UmaDB maintains three specialized B+ trees in the same paged file: